The kingdom of Denmark has, despite its relatively small size, often punched above its weight internationally.

 - Politics: Social Democrat Helle Thorning-Schmidt, Denmark's first female PM, took office after 2011 elections ended a decade of centre-right rule

 - Economy: Denmark, an EU member, has rejected the euro but pegs the krone to the single currency.
 The economy is services-based

 - International: Denmark has backed key international peacekeeping efforts, and deployed troops in Afghanistan

 Country profiles compiled by BBC Monitoring

 Danish television and cinema have won international recognition, not least for their willingness to experiment.
-Through the late 1990s and early 2000s the Dogme movement directors often used hand-held cameras to dynamic effect in a conscious reaction against high-tech, big-budget cinema.
+Through the late 1990s and early 2000s Dogme movement directors used hand-held cameras to dynamic effect in a conscious reaction against high-tech, big-budget cinema.

 Greenland and the Faroe Islands are self-governing territories of Denmark.